Home | About me | Contact | Privacy

 Cancellations/delays

 If you have one of the Sparpreis tickets and your booked train is cancelled, or its arrival at your destination will be delayed 20 minutes or more, or a delay causes you to miss a connection, then the specific train requirement for your ticket is automatically nullified and your ticket then essentially becomes a flex ticket for the day, i.e. you can then take any train that day that gets you to your destination.
-If possible, you should get certification of the delay from a train official (or take a screenshot of the status in the DB app on your phone), but this is not required.
-You do not need to cancel and rebook your ticket-- just hop on the next train going to your destination and explain to the conductor that your train was cancelled or delayed, which they then can look up if they don't already know about it.
+(There are a couple of exceptions to this: you can't use a train where reservations are mandatory (this is rare), and if your original train was a regional train, you can't use a long-distance train unless you purchase a ticket for it.
+However, in that case, you can apply later for a refund.)
+If possible, you should get documentation of the delay from a train official, take a screenshot of the status in the DB app on your phone, or take a photo of the delay status from the platform sign; this is not required, but can help to expedite a resolution should there be any issues with train officials on your substitute train.
+You do not need to cancel and rebook your ticket — just hop on the next train going to your destination and explain to the conductor that your train was cancelled or delayed, which they then can look up if they don't already know about it, or you can show them the proof (document, screenshot, or photo you obtained earlier.)
 If you have your tickets loaded in the DB app, it should suggest alternatives for you.

 Finally, note that if you had a seat reservation on a train that was cancelled or missed, the reservation does not transfer.
 If a train is cancelled, the next few trains are likely to be full as passengers from the cancelled train transfer to them, so you'll want to book a reservation on your chosen alternative as soon as possible.